Frequently Asked Questions

 Yes.
 The Graduate Program in English offers an ongoing Professional Development Series composed of workshops and seminars designed to assist students as they choose career paths and make the transition from graduate school to career.
 Some workshops focus on graduate and professional schools, while others focus on career development and job searches.

-The always-popular Alumni Career Panel in April brings successful departmental alumni back to campus to talk with students about various career options.
+The always-popular Alumni Career Panel brings successful departmental alumni back to campus to talk with students about various career options.
 It is an opportunity for students to learn about various careers, to make contacts with professionals in areas that might interest them, and to pick up valuable insight and information on everything from successful job searches to making the most of a graduate education in English.

 We also work closely with the office of Career and Employment Services to make sure that our students have access to the information and resources that will allow them to move most successfully from their graduate studies to their future careers.